South Region, Brazil

 It is a tourist, economic and cultural pole.
 It borders Uruguay, Argentina, and Paraguay, as well as the Centre-West and Southeast regions, and the Atlantic Ocean.
 The region is considered the safest in Brazil to visit, having a lower crime rate than other regions in the country.

 History

 Pre-Columbian history

 By the time the first European explorers arrived, all parts of the territory were inhabited by semi-nomadic hunter-gatherer native tribes.
 They subsisted on a combination of hunting, fishing, and gathering.

 Portuguese colonization

 European colonization in Southern Brazil started with the arrival of Portuguese and Spanish Jesuit missionaries.
-They lived among the Indians and converted them to Catholicism.
+They lived among the Natives and converted them to Catholicism.
 Colonists from São Paulo (Bandeirantes) arrived in the same period.
 For decades, the Portuguese and Spanish crowns disputed over this region.

 Due to this conflict, the King of Portugal encouraged the immigration of settlers from the Azores Islands to Southern Brazil, in an attempt to build up a Portuguese population.
 Between 1748 and 1756, six thousand Azoreans arrived.
 They composed over half of the population of Rio Grande do Sul and Santa Catarina by the late 18th century.